-Charter Oak recognizes that college-level learning can take place both inside and
+Charter Oak recognizes that college-level learning can take place both inside and outside the traditional classroom.

-for earning credit for the knowledge you have acquired through personal and professional experience.
+Therefore, we provide you with multiple options for earning credit for the knowledge you have acquired through personal and professional experience.
 Charter Oak has two basic means of awarding this type of credit.

 Earn Credits by Proving What You Know

-of your experience.
+You can complete nationally recognized standardized exams in the subject-area(s) of your experience.
 When you pass the exam, you will be awarded credits that can be added to your transcript.

 Transfer in Pre-approved Credits

 Noncollegiate Courses Approved by ACE and National CCRS

 Students may request credit for successful completion of non-collegiate workforce training that has been reviewed for credit by the American Council on Education College Credit Recommendation Service (ACE Credit), Connecticut Credit Assessment Program (CCAP), or National College Credit Recommendation Service (NCCRS).
 Students are eligible to receive credit for workforce training successfully completed at the “C” (2.0) level or higher for undergraduate credit and “B” (3.0) level or higher for graduate credit during the effective dates, or validity period for the credit recommendation.

 Charter Oak State College reserves the right to limit or exclude the transfer of credit if the course content, assessment process, or student learning outcomes do not meet Charter Oak’s faculty standards.
 Given these standards, effective January 16, 2020, credit will no longer be accepted in transfer from the following organizations: